Andresr35/HOOF-IMU/code/README.md

   - This is good for a basic example of how bluetooth can be programmed
 - [I2C Example](https://github.com/nrfconnect/sdk-zephyr/tree/v3.5.99-ncs1/samples/sensor/sht3xd/)
   - This is good for programming I2C capability with sensors.

+I also followed this guide to learn how to use the: [Nordic nRF SDK ](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/)

 Together these two examples can show how to send data from our I2C sensors through bluetooth to later process.